Degradation of domains with sequential field application: Domain wall geometry

 \section{Domain wall geometry}

-The roughness function, defined as \nccom{
+The roughness function, defined as

-} measures the \nccom{q}uadratic correlations of $u(z)$, the position of the interface of a domain for a given coordinate $z$. \nccom{In Eq.~\eqref{eq:B(r)} $\langle\cdots\rangle$ is an average over all possible values $z_1$ and $z_2$ for which $r=|z_2-z_1|$.} This observable is widely used to study diverse systems with domain walls~\cite{barabasi,santucci_PRE_2007_fracture,paruch2013nanoscale,Jordan2020}.
+measures the quadratic correlations of $u(z)$, the position of the interface of a domain for a given coordinate $z$.
+In (\ref{eq:B(r)}) $\langle\cdots\rangle$ is an average over all possible values $z_1$ and $z_2$ for which $r=|z_2-z_1|$.
+This observable is widely used to study diverse systems with domain walls~\cite{barabasi,santucci_PRE_2007_fracture,paruch2013nanoscale,Jordan2020,rapin_2021_roughness}.

 Usually the roughness function presents power-law behaviors with signatures of the underlying physics of the system.
 In particular, at short length-scales, $B(r)$ is expected to show a thermal regime.
 In this regime $B(r)$ follows a power-law $\sim r^{2\zeta_{th}}$, with $\zeta_{th}=1/2$.
-At larger scales, disorder plays a key role inducing \nccom{a different} power law-scaling $\sim r^{2\zeta}$~\cite{agoritsas_review,agoritsas2013static,caballero_GL-EW_2020}.
-The roughness exponent $\zeta$ is used to characterize domain wall geometries, which are usually determined by the competition between the few key ingredients that govern the system. \nccom{Between the short-scale power-law regime due to thermal fluctuations and the large-scale power-law regime dominated by disorder a crossover regime might be present, but this issue is still under debate.
-A more detailed discussion about this is included in a forthcoming paper.}
+At larger scales, disorder plays a key role inducing a different power law-scaling $\sim r^{2\zeta}$~\cite{agoritsas_review,agoritsas2013static,caballero_GL-EW_2020}.
+The roughness exponent $\zeta$ is used to characterize domain wall geometries, which are usually determined by the competition between the few key ingredients that govern the system.
+Between the short-scale power-law regime due to thermal fluctuations and the large-scale power-law regime dominated by disorder a third regime \nccom{is present.
+This intermediate ``excess'' regime is the result of the interplay between temperature and disorder~\cite{agoritsas2013static}.
+The excess roughness due to disorder, compared to bare thermal fluctuations, is described at short length-scales (lower than $r_0$) by a power-law $\sim r^{\zeta_{dis}}$.
+We find $\zeta_{dis}\simeq 0.91$ and $r_0$ proportional to the disorder correlation length felt by the interface~\cite{caballero_crossover}}.
+A detailed discussion about this is included in a forthcoming paper.